jgerace/jgerace.github.io/_posts/2024-10-13-developer-journal-for-interviews.md

 Behavioral and project retro interview rounds, which you'll see at basically every company, rely heavily on your long-term memory of details.
 This, as you might imagine, can be an issue if you're on the market for a long time, and potentially even more so if you're fully unemployed and no longer thinking about the old code base.

-### How to prepare for behavioral and project retrospective interviews
+### ✦ &ensp; How to prepare for behavioral and project retrospective interviews &ensp; ✦

 Interviewers in these rounds are trying to assess how well you communicate your experience.
 But communicating all these notable events and structuring your stories depends on how well you actually recall the details.